Komodo/komodo-documentation/README.txt

 How it works
 ============

 Also known as the "Why a separate project?" section.
-The Open Komodo source tree is huge and building a full Open Komodo build is not for the faint of heart.
+The Komodo Edit source tree is huge and building a full Komodo Edit build is not for the faint of heart.
 Having a separate project for the Komodo docs allows for a lower barrier to entry for working with and contributing to the Komodo docs.
 Typical Komodo app builds will use this source tree (and use the "mozhelp" build target, see below) but you can do a full Komodo doc build without bothering with a full Komodo tree.

-The komododoc project includes documentation for all apps built using the Open Komodo framework.
+The komododoc project includes documentation for all apps built using the Komodo framework.
 Currently this includes Komodo IDE and Komodo Edit.
 Keeping docs for all Komodo apps in one repository will help ensure that all Komodo projects best benefit from shared work on their docs.
 Time spent on documenting